Swine Flu: Causes, Symptoms, Diagnosis, Treatments, Home Remedies, and Prevention

 What Is Swine Flu?

 Swine flu is also known as pig influenza, swine influenza, pig flu and hog flu in different parts of the world.
 This medical condition is an infection caused by a filterable virus (H1N1) that is identical to a virus formerly isolated from infected swine.
+This respiratory disease infects the respiratory tract.

 Swine Flu Virus